zopyx/print-css-rocks/web/content/tools.rst

 * Current version.
 1.2
 * Website: https://www.callassoftware.com/en/products/pdfchip
-* Pricing: the various pdfChip versions are artificially limited (you pay for document volume and usage):
+* Pricing: The various pdfChip versions are artificially limited (you pay for document volume and usage):

-  * pdfChip S (1000 pages per hour, 25 pages per document, barcode support limited): 5.000 EUR
+  * pdfChip S (1000 pages per hour, 25 pages per document, barcode support limited): 5,000 EUR
-  * pdfChip M (5000 pages per hour, 250 pages per document): 10.000 EUR
+  * pdfChip M (5000 pages per hour, 250 pages per document): 10,000 EUR
-  * pdfChip L (25000 pages per hour, 1500 pages per document): 15.000 EUR
+  * pdfChip L (25000 pages per hour, 1500 pages per document): 15,000 EUR
-  * pdfChip XL/Enterprise (unlimited):  25.000 EUR
+  * pdfChip XL/Enterprise (unlimited):  25,000 EUR

 * Personal rating:

-  * pdfChip does not claim to implement (the whole) CSS Paged Media standard.
+  * pdfChip does not claim to implement the (whole) CSS Paged Media standard.
-    Instead they rely on the Webkit browser engine and implement a lot of features using the -webkit CSS prefix.
+    Instead, they rely on the Webkit browser engine and implement a lot of features using the -webkit CSS prefix.
-  * An absurd pricing policy that is hard to beat.
-Entry level costs 5.000 EUR and is is crippled down to 25 pages per document.
-What the fuck...this is ripping of customers.
+  * An absurd pricing policy that is hard to get your head around.
+Entry level costs 5,000 EUR and is crippled to 25 pages per document.
+What the fuck...this is ripping off customers.
-  * We evaluated pdfChip several times and there is not much that we could not do with PrinceXML or PDFreactor.
-It seems that pdfChip provides a better support for Javascript libraries since it is based on the Webkit engine while PDFreactor or PrinceXML implement their own rendering engine.
+  * We evaluated pdfChip several times and it does not provide much that we could not do with PrinceXML or PDFreactor.
+It seems that pdfChip provides better support for Javascript libraries, since it is based on the Webkit engine, while PDFreactor or PrinceXML implement their own rendering engine.
-  * In my opinion not worth a single EUR...PDFreactor or PrinceXML are in general the better option (you get PDFreactor for less than 3000 USD without any limitation compared to a castrated pdfChip version (limited to #pages per document and # documents per hour).
+  * In my opinion, it is not worth a single euro.
+PDFreactor or PrinceXML are, in general, the better options (you can get PDFreactor for less than 3000 USD and without any limitations, compared to a castrated pdfChip version (limited to #pages per document and #documents per hour)).
-  * pdfChip appears like a completely overpriced barcode generator.
+  * pdfChip gives the impression of being a completely overpriced barcode generator.
-  * pdfChip is not included with the tests for the reasons given.
+  * pdfChip is not included in the tests for the reasons given.

 Weasyprint
 ----------